CaptainBasculin/opsu/README.md

 See the [contributing guidelines](CONTRIBUTING.md).

 ## Credits
-This software was created by Jeffrey Han ([@itdelatrisu](https://github.com/itdelatrisu/)).
+opsu!Recorder is created by Kutluhan Kurt. opsu! is created by Jeffrey Han ([@itdelatrisu](https://github.com/itdelatrisu/)).
 All game concepts and designs are based on work by [osu!](https://osu.ppy.sh/) developer Dean Herbert ([@ppy](https://github.com/ppy)).
 Other credits can be found [here](CREDITS.md).